Tag: Saadian tombs

 The main mausoleum is incredible, and there are usually very long queues to get to see it.

-It’s definitely recommended to arrive early to avoid waiting for sometimes more than an hour in the heat.
+It’s definitely recommended that you arrive early to avoid waiting for up to more than an hour in the heat.

 The Saadian tombs are very decadent, with a mixture of Morroccan, Andalusian, and European styles.